MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 -  **TimeToLastResultInMs** - Indicates the amount of time OneNote takes to find the last match.

 -  **TimeToMedianResultInMs** - Indicates the median of time OneNote takes to find all matches.

+### Office.OneNote.SIGS.CriticalErrorEncountered

+This event captures a critical signal that is used to monitor the health of Signal Ingestion Service (SIGS), by logging whenever a critical error is encountered.
+Critical errors can block the whole of SIGS, and this will help us catch any such issues as soon as they are encountered by users.

+Without this we will be dependent on users to report the problems they are facing.
+Absence of such telemetry would make the turnaround time for such issues much higher.

+The following fields are collected:

+- **ErrorCode** - The code of the issue that was hit by the user.

 #### Office.OneNote.StickyNotes.NoteCreated (on iOS), OneNote.StickyNotes.NoteCreated (on Android)